amitayh/hive-api-scala/README.md

 }
 ```

-You can override any of the parameters by passing it to the constractor.

 1. The `hive-client.credentials.appSecret` and `hive-client.credentials.appId` are obtained by registering an app as it is outlined [here](http://dev.wix.com/docs/display/DRAF/Dev+Center+Registration+Guide)
 2. The `instance` is obtained by decoding the signed app instance.
 Learn more about this  [here](http://dev.wix.com/docs/display/DRAF/Using+the+Signed+App+Instance)